Dongbei-Dalapi/Edges_Detector_checkeboard/README.md

 --detector
 ```
 By default launching only python edge_detector.py with an input image, the script use the Bilateral filter for noise removal and Canny for the edge detection.
 Bilateral works better when we need to preserve the edges.
 Canny is considered to be a better algorithm because of the steps [Non Maximum Suppression] and [Hysteresis Process].
 With --filter you can choose which filter to use between Averaging, Gaussian, Median and Bilateral.
-With --kernel you can provide a kernel stored in a tuple ([0.06, 0.1, 0.06],[0.1, 0.36, 0.1],[0.06, 0.1, 0.06]).
+With --kernel you can provide a kernel stored in a tuple such as ([0.06, 0.1, 0.06],[0.1, 0.36, 0.1],[0.06, 0.1, 0.06]).
 With --detector you can choose which edge detection technique to use between Laplace, Sobel and Canny.
 The output image will be stored in the *output* folder.

 **Usage example**
 `cd {project_folder/src}`
 `python edge_detector.py '../data/Image_5.jpg' --filter 'Gaussian'`
+`python edge_detector.py '../data/Image_3.png'`

 # Conclusion (possible improvements)
 1. The improvement of noise reduction